-In addition, Simon uses trees that have either fallen naturally, or on trees that have become dangerous or diseased.
-Most importantly, he always uses wood that has come from a sustainable managed location, such as domestic housing or managed forests and woodlands.
-One of the most popular examples of this is his carving from earlier in the year of The Dragon of Bethesda, a commission that had its birth in an arboretum owner wishing to do something with a storm-damaged fallen tree.
+In addition, Simon uses trees that have either fallen naturally, or trees that have become dangerous or diseased.
+Most importantly, he always uses wood that has come from a sustainable managed location.
+This includes domestic housing and managed forests and woodlands.
+One example of this which went viral earlier this year, is his carving ‘ ‘The Dragon of Bethesda‘.
+This dragon commission actually came about because of an arboretum owner wishing to do something with a storm-damaged fallen tree.

 As lovers of the outdoors and environmentally aware citizens, Simon and his wife Liz enjoy the opportunities that they get to educate others too about the resources we have and how to take care of them through their work.
 Whether it takes the form of educational captions on a nature trail commission, sharing their hearts in interviews, or through Liz’s role as a forest school teacher, their appreciation for the world around them is clear, and not only do they model responsible use of the world’s resources as individuals and businesses, but they also inspire others to do the same.

 You can talk to us about Simon tranforming your own damaged or fallen trees at firstname.lastname@example.org